RakhithJK/dbeaver-dbeaver-wiki/SQL-Execution.md

 ![](images/ug/Bind-parameters-dialog.png)

 This dialog appears every time you execute the query with parameters.

-If you want to set the value once and don't see Bind parameter(s) dialog again, you can use [@set command](https://github.com/dbeaver/dbeaver/wiki/Client-Side-Scripting) or add the variable and its value in the [Variables panel](https://github.com/dbeaver/dbeaver/wiki/Variables-panel).
+If you want to set the value once, you can use [@set command](https://github.com/dbeaver/dbeaver/wiki/Client-Side-Scripting) or add the variable and its value in the [Variables panel](https://github.com/dbeaver/dbeaver/wiki/Variables-panel).
+Then Bind parameter(s) dialog will not appear.

 You can also use anonymous parameters (?), but you will need to enable them in the SQL editor preferences: